mattherman/url-shortener/README.md

 A URL shortener service written in Go.
 Uses Redis for persistence.
 Written as a (mini) hackathon project in order to play with docker-compose and AWS.

-Can be run locally via:
+Can be run locally using the following command:

 ```docker-compose up```